-The Society held its annual Peterborough Dinner in November 2018, where over 200 guests attended.
-There were speeches from the Society President; the Bishop of Ely, Rt Revd Stephen Conway; and James Palmer, Mayor of the Combined Cambridge & Peterborough Authority.
+The Society held its annual Peterborough Dinner in November 2019, where over 150 guests attended.
+There were speeches from the Society President; the Bishop of Ely, Rt Revd Stephen Conway; and Richard Barnwell, Vice Lord-Lieutenant for Cambridgeshire.

-The East of England Bedfordshire Dinner was held in February 2018 with over 375 guests and, as usual, was sold out many months in advance.
+The East of England Bedfordshire Dinner was held in February 2019 with over 375 guests and, as usual, was sold out many months in advance.
+The guests were entertained by Jed Stone as the after dinner speaker.